-Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups.
+Radicalisation refers to the process of a person legitimising support for, or use of, terrorist violence.
 It can occur over a period of time or quickly.

 Extremism is vocal or active opposition to fundamental British values, such as democracy, the rule of law, individual liberty, and mutual respect and tolerance of different faiths and beliefs.
 This includes calling for the death of members of the armed forces.